Geogith/Updated-Forecasting/README.md

 # VACATION PLANNING USING WEATHER FORECASTING

 Juptyer-gmaps and Google Places API was used for planning future vacations across the globe.
+A heat map of the humidity for the 550 cities selected above was created.
+The Pandas DataFrame was narrowed down to include only data for ideal weather conditions of a maximum temperature lower than 80 degrees but higher than 70.
+Wind speed less than 10 mph with zero cloudiness.
+Any rows that didn't contain all three conditions were dropped for the DataFrame.
+Google Places API located hotel within 5000 meters of selected coordinates.
+This information was plotted on the humidity heatmap with a pin containing the hotel name, city, and country.

 ![image](https://user-images.githubusercontent.com/67766966/120946240-6ea2f480-c701-11eb-9aa0-ccc14d5ff90c.png)